J. T. Dunn: Personal life

 In 2007 after Davis enrolled in wrestling training, he suffered a severe facial injury after an opponent performed a chokeslam incorrectly and dropped Davis on his head, causing his right knee to hit the right side of his face and fracture almost everything on that side of his face.
 Davis has said that he has no recollection of who performed the move and didn't actually feel any pain because his orbital bone broke away and pinched a nerve connected to his brain, causing temporary facial paralysis.
-Davis had facial reconstructive surgery and a metal plate placed in the right side of his face.
+Davis had facial reconstructive surgery and a metal plate placed on the right side of his face.
 Davis has spoken openly about his addiction to drugs and alcohol in the past, saying that he was addicted to both from high school until May 19, 2012, when he woke up in his apartment after binging on both drugs and alcohol that a promoter had given him as payment for wrestling with no recollection of how he got there.
 Soon after, he quit both and has remained sober ever since.
 He uses the ring name Dunn as a tribute to his late mother's maiden name.